-Flash 43A was an additional screenprint added to the Flash – November 22, 1963 series.
-Warhol took images he had used in the first part of the series and combined them to create the final three prints.
-The three additional prints are all the same images, however Warhol used different colors in the printing of JFK’s portrait.
-In this print, the background and president seal is in reds and orange, and John F. Kennedy is featured prominently in blue.
-This particular print is the most dynamic of the three because it features the clearest image of JFK.
+Flash 43A by Andy Warhol is an additional screenprint added to the Flash – November 22, 1963 series, along with Flash 43B and Flash 43C.
+Using images from series, he created a single image for the final three prints, the only difference being the color of Kennedy’s portrait.
+In Flash 43A, the background and presidential seal are in red and orange, while the president’s portrait is in blue.
+This particular print is the most dynamic of the three because it contains the clearest image of JFK.

 Completed five years after John F Kennedy’s assassination, Warhol’s Flash series explores the relationship between the media and tragedy.
 Warhol named this portfolio after the “newsflash” teletype texts that reported the president’s death.
 The eleven prints focus on JFK, first lady Jackie Kennedy, Lee Harvey Oswald, and objects like the presidential seal, the building Oswald shot from, and the gun he fired.
 By placing all these images side by side, Warhol exhibits the sensational narrative that sent shockwaves through America.
 Further, his Pop techniques—including the use of vibrant colors and press photographs—draw attention to the shadowy side of fame.